Makeblock-official/mDrawBot/readme.md

 #### **mEggBot**

-mEggBot is designed to draw on all kinds of things that are normally impossible to print on, such as eggs or ping pang balls.
+mEggBot is designed to draw on all kinds of things that are normally impossible to print on, such as eggs or ping-pong balls.
 You can write letters or draw expression on egess or writing on Easter eggs.

 ![mEggBot](http://makeblock.qiniudn.com/mDrawBot-github-mEggBot.png)